Kleihauer–Betke test: Stillbirth resolution

 to five significant digits.
 We would hence conclude that the fetus under consideration lost 66.667% (two-thirds) of its blood via FMH.
 Generally, stillbirth is highly probable for any value of $PFB \geq 20$, particularly if the fetus abruptly loses this much blood; in this example, we would hence be likely to suspect FMH as the cause of the stillbirth.
-It is important to note, however, that such a diagnosis is still not completely conclusive; fetuses losing large quantities of blood over long periods of time are able to compensate for this slower blood loss; since the KB stain tells us nothing with regard to the level of acuity of FMH.
+Such a diagnosis is still not completely conclusive; fetuses losing large quantities of blood over long periods of time are able to compensate for this slower blood loss; since the KB stain tells us nothing with regard to the level of acuity of FMH.
 This means that it is not possible to entirely correlate a positive KB stain and high $PFB$ with a stillbirth, though in many cases, given other information, such as known hereditary complications of pregnancy, extremely high positive correlation coefficients $r \approx +1.000$ between FMH and stillbirth have been observed.